Spinach originated in Asia and was introduced to Europe by Arab traders during the 13th century.

 Young spinach leaves are often included in salad mixes and sold with other salad greens.
 Baby spinach has round to oblong leaves with a mild flavour.

-This is a native that grows wild, has triangular leaves and trails over the ground.
+This is a native spinach which grows wild, has triangular leaves and trails over the ground.
 It is generally cooked as the leaves are coarse and slightly furry when raw.
 The flavour is similar to standard spinach.

 What to look for